Microorganism Billiards: Introduction

 Motivated by these behaviors of microorganisms and active particles near walls, we explore the billiard-like motion of a swimming body which, upon wall impact, swims away with a fixed angle of departure independent of the angle of incidence.
 While classical billiard dynamics --- in which a particle undergoes symmetric (specular) reflections with each wall collision --- is a well-developed problem in mathematics \cite{cm06}, the {\it microorganism billiard} motion of our investigation has not to our knowledge been studied even in simple domains.
+A similar type of non-specular reflection law also appears in spiral waves in bounded media~\cite{langham_non-specular_2013}, cavity solitons~\cite{prati_cavity_2011}, optical microcavities~\cite{altmann_non-hamiltonian_2008}, and even in internal gravity waves in stratified fluids \cite{ml95,mbsl97,maas2005wave}.
 Techniques used to study the classical billiard system, such as periodic reflections of the fundamental domain to tile a surface~\cite{Zorich2006}, hinge upon symmetry not present in our system.
+In the mathematics literature, \emph{nonstandard reflection laws} have recently been studied~\cite{markarian_pinball_2010,del_magno_chaos_2012,del_magno_srb_2014}, but the focus has been mostly on contracting laws.
+The \emph{slap map}~\cite{del_magno_srb_2014} applies to our setting for the very limited case of perpendicular reflection.

 We begin by studying two-dimensional microorganism billiard dynamics inside a regular polygon of arbitrary degree, where a one-dimensional return map is used to characterize the possible dynamics into stable periodic trajectories or unstable, chaotic orbits.
 We show that the dynamics are robust to the introduction of weak random fluctuations.
 The Lyapunov exponent describing the dynamics of an ensemble of swimmer trajectories can be positive or negative, can have extremal values, and can have discontinuities depending on the degree of the polygon.
 Using the results for the stable periodic trajectories we propose a passive sorting device to trap swimmers of two different departure angles into two separate bins.
 Finally, a similar method of investigation is applied to the external problem, wherein the body swims through a periodic array of square obstacles.
 The results may contribute to our understanding of swimming microorganisms in porous environments, and suggest potential applications in entrapment and passive hydrodynamic sorting, and bioremediation.